knowron/docs/docs/Features/search.md

 <p align="center"><img src="https://i.imgur.com/depHqSZ.png" width="80%"></p>

 The response generated is a stochastic outcome to your query, supported by the listed sources.
 This suggests that the answer to the same query may not consistently yield identical results.

+Wanna learn more about [AI Generated Answers](answers.md)?

 <p align="center"><img src="" width="80%"></p>

-Formulating your query as a question implies adding more details to your query and prompts the algorithm to retrieve the most relevant answer to your question from the knowledge base of that specific product line or a particular machine.
+!!! tip "Improve your results!"
+        If you formulate your question as a complete sentence with "?" at the end, the search results improve compared to a simple query.

 ---
 ##  **Search Results**